gazealytics/gazealytics-master/README.md

 A live instance can be found at https://www2.visus.uni-stuttgart.de/gazealytics/.

 ## Citation
-Chen, K. T., Prouzeau, A., Langmead, J., Whitelock-Jones, R. T., Lawrence, L., Dwyer, T., ... & Goodwin, S. (2023). *Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis.* arXiv preprint [arXiv:2303.17202](https://arxiv.org/pdf/2303.17202.pdf).
+Chen, K. T., Prouzeau, A., Langmead, J., Whitelock-Jones, R. T., Lawrence, L., Dwyer, T., ... & Goodwin, S. (2023, May).
+Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis.
+In Proceedings of the 2023 Symposium on Eye Tracking Research and Applications (pp. 1-7).
+Preprint available at [arXiv:2303.17202](https://arxiv.org/pdf/2303.17202.pdf).

 Please reference using the reference below:

-@article{chen2023gazealytics,
+@inproceedings{chen2023gazealytics,
-  title={Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis}, author={Chen, Kun-Ting and Prouzeau, Arnaud and Langmead, Joshua and Whitelock-Jones, Ryan T and Lawrence, Lee and Dwyer, Tim and Hurter, Christophe and Weiskopf, Daniel and Goodwin, Sarah}, journal={arXiv preprint arXiv:2303.17202}, year={2023}
+  title={Gazealytics: A Unified and Flexible Visual Toolkit for Exploratory and Comparative Gaze Analysis}, author={Chen, Kun-Ting and Prouzeau, Arnaud and Langmead, Joshua and Whitelock-Jones, Ryan T and Lawrence, Lee and Dwyer, Tim and Hurter, Christophe and Weiskopf, Daniel and Goodwin, Sarah}, booktitle={Proceedings of the 2023 Symposium on Eye Tracking Research and Applications}, pages={1--7}, year={2023}
 }